Oneo64/Starlattice/LocationsAndOrganisations/KagalarianEmpire.md

 - **Army infantry** are soldiers under a squad leader.
 - **Army leaders** are soldiers who lead a squad.
 There is no squadron leader rank (it's often the army general), so squad leaders must coordinate their moves.
 - **Army commanders & high commanders** stay in military bases or established military outposts.
 They oversee the military base and the battle they are fighting, and report to higher ranks.
 Each military base has three commanders: war operator (handles strategy), intelligence officer (handles recon), and supervisor (handles discipline).
 The war operator is the high commander, and some decisions require their approval.
 They are the non-combative army ranks who are closest to any combat.
+- **Navy commanders & high commanders** stay in their planet's military headquarters or on their battleship.
+Commanders take the head roles of local branches, such as security, engineering, navigation, etc. High commanders act as the captain of their battleship and fleet, and are the highest-ranking officers in the Kagalarian navy.
-- **Army generals & high generals** stay in military bases or their planet's military headquarters.
-They are assigned to a planet and legion, and their job is to handle that part of the army.
+- **Generals & high generals** stay in military bases or their planet's military headquarters.
+They are assigned to a planet and legion, and their job is to handle that part of the army/navy.
 They do upper-level strategy with the emperor whenever their legion is being sent to war.
-- **Navy generals** stay in their planet's military headquarters or on their battleship.
-They take the head roles of local branches, such as security, engineering, navigation, etc.
-- **Navy high generals** stay in their planet's military headquarters or on their battleship.
-They act as the "army general" of their fleet and the captain of their battleship, and are the highest-ranking officers in the Kagalarian navy.

 For a quick explanation on strategic levels:
 - **Intermediate strategic planning** involves squad leaders and infantry.
 A quick example, if the squadron's mission is to capture a house, a few squads handle clearing the interior while another squad handles guarding the surroundings.